pedroth/tela.js/src/Canvas/README.md

 ```

+## Canvas API

+- props:
+    - width: width of the canvas
+    - height: height of the canvas
+    - DOM: dom element of the canvas

 ## Details

 While the Canvas API, tries to be user friendly, the reality of the DOM Canvas is different.